Some cancer drugs can cause tiredness (fatigue). But there are things you can do and people that can help.

-Your normal energy levels should return between 6 months and a year after the end of chemotherapy.
-It can take even longer if you have intensive treatment, such as a bone marrow or stem cell transplant.
+When the chemotherapy ends, the blood cell levels gradually go back to normal over a few weeks.
+Your energy levels should return to normal within 6 months to a year after the end of chemotherapy.
+It can take even longer if you have intensive treatment, such as bone marrow or stem cell transplant.

 Some painkillers can make you feel sleepy or drowsy when you first have them.
-But your body gets used to the drugs over a few days and then the tiredness usually goes away.
+But your body gets used to the drugs over a few days, and then the tiredness usually goes away.

 What can help